Rogue Water Forum

 The Inland Rogue Water Resiliency Group (IRWRG) is a newly forming partnership of local agencies, watershed councils, and other organizations working together to address water challenges in Jackson and Josephine Counties.
 The group formed out of a shared concern about water scarcity, climate change impacts, and the lack of a coordinated regional strategy.

 IRWRG is co-convened by Jackson Soil and Water Conservation District and the Rogue River Watershed Council, with support from the Oregon Water Resources Department.
-Together with core partners, they are working to build a collaborative, community-driven approach to regional water planning.
+Together with core partners (Applegate Partnership and Watershed Council, Illinois Valley SWCD, and Southern Oregon University staff and faculty), they are working to build a collaborative, community-driven approach to regional water planning.
 The group will continue to evolve as we move toward a broader Place-Based Planning effort.

-IRWRG is preparing to apply for Oregon’s Place-Based Planning Fund and is hosting the Rogue Water Forum as a foundational step in that process.
+IRWRG anticipates applying for Oregon’s Place-Based Planning Fund and is hosting the Rogue Water Forum as a foundational step in that process.
 This event will help identify shared priorities, build partnerships, and lay the groundwork for inclusive, long-term planning and action.